ajfriend/cyscs/readme.md

 #### `work.info`

-When calling `result = work.solve()`, solver status information is available through the `result['info']` dictionary.
+When calling `sol = work.solve()`, solver status information is available through the `sol['info']` dictionary.
 This same information is also available through the attribute `work.info`.

 This attribute is useful, for instance, if you'd like to know the solver setup time after calling `Workspace()` but before calling `work.solve()`, which you can access with `work.info['setupTime']`.